dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## Initialize the database with test data

 The `EnsureCreated` method creates an empty database.
-In this section, you add code that populates the database with test data.
+This section adds code that populates the database with test data.

 * In the *Data* folder, create a new class file named *DbInitializer.cs* and add the following code: